ThomasBittner1/KangarooDocumentation/kangaroo/docs/builder/jsonEditor.md

-The JSON Editor is a tool inside the builder, that lets you edit complex attributes.
-By complex attributes we are talking about dictionaries or lists that can have a lot of other lists/dictionaries embedded.
+The JSON Editor is a tool inside the builder that lets you edit complex attributes.
+By complex attributes we are talking about dictionaries or lists that can have other lists/dictionaries embedded - all defined as a single string value.

 Imagine you have a very long string that defines this python dictionary: